In 1985 I returned from backpacking around Europe, full of enthusiasm and bright ideas about the world.

 1880 Melbourne by AC Cooke & Samuel Calvert

 Deborah was enthusiastic about Melbourne so we teamed up and over the next two years worked at nights and on weekends in a converted garage at the back of my mum’s house.
 Dianne Clarke housed us, fed us and encouraged us every step of the way.
 Without her support the project quite literally would never have happened.

 Melinda Clarke & Deborah Young (1990)

 Photo taken in the Studio (garage) at the back of Di’s house

-Photos were taken on an SLR camera (the old 35mm kind), then film developed at considerable expense and Deborah would use these as reference for the illustration.
-Over 7,500 photos were taken for the project, with around 2,000 from hot air balloon flights over the city.
+The map project began in earnest in 1987.
+Research photos were taken on an SLR camera (the old 35mm kind), then film developed at considerable expense at the local pharmacy.
+Deborah would then use these as reference for the illustration.
+Over 7,500 photos were taken for the project, with around 2,000 from many hot air balloon flights over the city – courtesy of Chris Dewhirst from Balloon Sunrise who was the only pilot flying over Melbourne’s CBD in the late 80’s.

 After two years we realised the project was going to take forever to finish so a $50,000 overdraft was secured with the ANZ bank (at 22.5% interest!).
 This enabled Deborah to leave her employment and work full time on the map, completing the original line drawing in late 1990.

 By then over $80,000 had been spent on the project and looking back it was blind faith and a whole lot of encouragement from friends and family that kept us going as we took the map to market.

 A Black & White limited edition was printed on beautiful rag paper and we began the challenging task of letting the world know the map was available for sale.
 After an interview on radio 3AW and 3LO we soon learned the power of media.

 1990 Melbourne Map Limited Edition